aml-org/als/documentation/features/custom-messages.md

 ### RenameFile
-This requests on a given document, provide all needed changes to rename the file, and it's references inside a project.
+For a given document, provides all the requirements to rename the file and it's references inside a project.
 Request message from client to server:
 ##### request
 ```json